ELTE-Game-Dev-Club/Godot-Tutorial/README.md

 # Godot-Tutorial

-This is the ELTE Game Dev tutorial.
+This is the ELTE Game Dev tutorial for Godot engine.

+## Lectures
+1. Introduction into Godot
+2. Introduction into C#, Godot debugger setup (WIP)